mconigliaro/mcddns/README.md

 - Extensible plugin-oriented architecture with a simple API
     - Address providers are responsible for obtaining an address
     - DNS providers are responsible for managing a DNS record
-- Address provider features:
-    - Built-in result validation
+- Built-in result validation for address providers (guards against problematic endpoints)
-    - Optionally use multiple providers (keep trying until one succeeds)
+- Use multiple address providers (keep trying until one succeeds)
-- All provider features:
 - Optional retry with Fibonacci backoff
 - Detailed logging
-    - Dry-run mode
+- Dry-run mode (shows what will happen without changing anything)
+- Cron mode (prevents email flood if your Internet connections goes down)

 ### Built-In Providers